BouncingElf10/Pico8-Picotron-Projects/README.md

 # Pico-8 / Picotron Projects
-A collection of all my projects (unfinished and finished) in picotron and pico-8
+A collection of all my projects (unfinished and finished) in picotron and pico-8.
+Projects that arnt linked here are either unfinished or abandoned.

 ### Minesweeper - Mid/Late 2024